 t & t1 : Data flushed to the volume, logs always write through

-The destination volume is not accessible while replicating.
-When you configure replication, the destination volume dismounts, making it inaccessible to any writes by users or visible in typical interfaces like File Explorer.
+The destination volume is not accessible while replicating in Windows Server 2016.
+When you configure replication, the destination volume dismounts, making it inaccessible to any reads or writes by users.
+Its driver letter may be visible in typical interfaces like File Explorer, but an application cannot access the volume itself.
 Block-level replication technologies are incompatible with allowing access to the destination target's mounted file system in a volume; NTFS and ReFS do not support users writing data to the volume while blocks change underneath them.

 The Microsoft implementation of asynchronous replication is different than most.
 Most industry implementations of asynchronous replication rely on snapshot-based replication, where periodic differential transfers move to the other node and merge.
 Storage Replica asynchronous replication operates just like synchronous replication, except that it removes the requirement for a serialized synchronous acknowledgment from the destination.
 This means that Storage Replica theoretically has a lower RPO as it continuously replicates.
 However, this also means it relies on internal application consistency guarantees rather than using snapshots to force consistency in application files.
 Storage Replica guarantees crash consistency in all replication modes